vaginessa/Arch-Linux-OSINT-VM/README.md

 Press Ctrl+Shift+o and import osint_bookmarks.json or osint_bookmarks.html

-Right Click on "Custom Search Tools" Bookmark, and select "edit bookmark"
+Right-Click on "Custom Search Tools" Bookmark, and select "edit bookmark"

 edit the URL: section of the bookmark.
 Change "USER" to your actual username.